microsoft/azure_arc/azure_arc_data_jumpstart/docs/eks_dc_vanilla_terraform.md

   2. *ClientTools.ps1* script will run at the Terraform plan runtime Runtime and will:
       - Create the *ClientTools.log* file
       - Install the required tools – az cli, az cli Powershell module, kubernetes-cli, aws-iam-authenticator (Chocolaty packages)
-      - Download & install the Azure Data Studio & azdata cli
-      - Download the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
+      - Download Azure Data Studio & Azure Data CLI
-      - Apply the *configmap.yml* file on the EKS cluster
-      - Create the *azdata* config file in user Windows profile
-      - Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
-      - Create the Azure Data Studio desktop shortcut
       - Download the *DC_Cleanup* and *DC_Deploy* Powershell scripts
       - Create the logon script
       - Create the Windows schedule task to run the logon script at first login

   3. *LogonScript.ps1* script will run on user first logon to Windows and will:
       - Create the *LogonScript.log* file
+      - Install Azure Data Studio & Azure Data CLI
+      - Install the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
+      - Apply the *configmap.yml* file on the EKS cluster
+      - Create the *azdata* config file in user Windows profile
+      - Create the Azure Data Studio desktop shortcut
       - Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
       - Deploy the Arc Data Controller using the *TF_VAR* variables values
       - Unregister the logon script Windows schedule task so it will not run after first login